3manuek/Random-database-for-Postgres/README.md

 Some Details
 ============

 This code will generate a database with several random values with references and partitioning.

-TAke in mind that the way of partitioning here is only for test purposes, in the real life will be a chaos partitioning using this kind of check constraints due to:
+You must consider that the following way of partitioning is only  for test purposes.
+In the real cases will be a chaos use partitioning with this kind of constraint checks as follows:

 SELECT * FROM dia4.persona WHERE DNI = 22345543 AND DNI/100000 = 223;

-As you can see, you need to add the condition of the check to allow using searching through partitions, which could be un-extensible and expensive for code maintenance.
+In the previous examples, we are filtering using a weird condition which can be unextensible and expensive for code maintenance.

-I used this way in this example just to experimental purposes, but the normal use is a range of timestamp or serial.

 In this script, if you want more data, just raise the generate_series 2nd parameter.
 Takes time to generate the data, but is a nice tool for test.